Snaefell Mine

 The Great Snaefell Mine, also referred to as the East Snaefell Mine, was a zinc mine located high in the Laxey Valley on the slopes of Snaefell Mountain, in the parish of Lonan, Isle of Man.
 The mine reached a depth of 1188 ft and is remembered as the scene of the Isle of Man's worst mining disaster in 1897.
+The disaster was caused by carbon monoxide produced by burning timber, and led to the deaths of several miners.

 History

 Mining for metals on the Isle of Man probably began as early as the Bronze Age.
 Early sites have been identified at Langness and at Bradda Head, where copper could be seen outcropping in the cliffs.